A simple ajvar recipe, one of the most popular Balkan foods. Smoky roasted red pepper dip with eggplants.

 - 2 garlic cloves

-- 1 onion
+- 1 small onion about 50 g/ 1.8 oz

-- 1 teaspoon hot paprika powder
+- ½ teaspoon hot paprika powder more to taste

-- 2 tablespoon white wine vinegar
+- 1 tablespoon white wine vinegar

-- 100 ml/ a bit less than ½ cup olive oil
+- ¼ cup olive oil

-- Place the red bell peppers and the eggplants on a baking tray laid with baking paper and bake them for about 20 to 40 minutes, depending on size, until the skin blackens and the vegetables are really soft.
-Alternatively and even better for the taste is to grill the veggies on a hot grill.
+- Roast vegetables: Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+Place the red bell peppers, and the eggplants on a baking tray lined with baking paper and bake for about 30 to 40 minutes, depending on size, until the skin blackens and the vegetables are really soft.
+Turn them halfway.

 - Add the olive oil in a thin stream while stirring all the time.
-Adjust the taste with more salt and pepper if necessary.
+Adjust the taste with more salt and pepper, if necessary.
+Serve as suggested above.